 Public Historian, Incorrigibles

 Kathleen Hulser is a public historian focused on interpreting history to engage the general public.
 She has taught American Studies and History at Pace, The New School, CUNY and NYU.
-During her time at the New-York Historical Society she curated shows on Slavery, the Civil War, Life on NYC Rooftops and the Pets in the City.
-Her walking tours include Bad, Rad and Boho: Women in the Village, Run for Your Life, Mary Roger’s Neighborhood (Edgar Allen Poe and a murder in 19th century NY), and Noted and Notorious Women of Downtown NY.
+During her time at the New-York Historical Society, she curated shows on Slavery, the Civil War, Life on NYC Rooftops and the Pets in the City.
+Her walking tours include Bad, Rad and Boho: Women in the Village, Run for Your Life, Mary Roger’s Neighborhood (Edgar Allen Poe and murder in 19th century NY), and Noted and Notorious Women of Downtown NY.
 She is the curator of the NY Transit Museum.
 She works on interpreting the history of girls’ confinement for the Incorrigibles transmedia project.

 Shabnam Javdani, Ph.D.

-Assistant Professor of Applied Psychology, New York University Shabnam Javdani, Ph.D., is Assistant Professor of Applied Psychology at New York University.
+Assistant Professor of Applied Psychology, New York University Shabnam Javdani, Ph.D., is an Assistant Professor of Applied Psychology at New York University.
 Her research aims to understand, prevent, and target health and mental health disparities for underserved youth and families, with a focus on girls and women involved in the legal systems.
 A central component of this work involves the design, implementation, and development of gender-responsive individual and systems’ advocacy for girls with attention to reducing racial and ethnic disparities that exist for girls, and particularly girls of color.